b3nj5m1n/moderncardthemes/README.md

 * prettyList - A card for memorizing lists
 * prettyEvent - A card for memorizing an event
 * prettyConjugation - A card for memorizing the conjugated forms of a word
+* prettyBook - A card for memorizing information about a book

 ### prettyWord